 Learn moreYour server is notified when a new build is required, typically via webhooks.
 Server builds the project, updates the CDNs and the site is live.

-Learn moreHere's how an ideal JAMstack workflow would look like
+Learn moreHere's an ideal Jamstack workflow:

 However you decide to generate your HTML assets is up to you.
 The three most common approaches are: